SKULSHADY/material-rounded-theme/README.md

 If you do not want to use the JavaScript module resource, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).

 **NOTE**: themes created this way will not apply to iframes such as the HACS and Add-ons pages.
 It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color.
-It will also be superceded by any themes set using the configuration page.
+It will also be superceded by any themes set using the configuration panel.

 1. Navigate to [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).
 2. Choose your theme colors.
 You can skip picking fonts, they are not saved to the exported files.